Service contracts

 When hiring workers from Eastern Europe, it is particularly important to understand these and other types of service contracts.
 Understanding the nuanced differences between the service contract and the other service contracts is crucial.
 This is key to establishing clear expectations, responsibilities and legal compliance of the contractual relationship.

-Find the perfect contract tailored to your individual needs!
-And take the first step towards your professional success!
-If you have any questions about service contracts or need support, please contact us.
-We're here to help!
+Find the perfect contract that is tailored to your individual needs and take the first step towards your professional success!
+If you have any questions about service contracts or need support, get in touch with us.
+We will be happy to help you!

-Design service contracts that are legally secure – with Temporary Work International as your partner
+Design service contracts that are legally secure – with Zeitarbeit International as your partner

-When it comes to making service contracts with staff from Eastern Europe legally compliant, it can be helpful to have an experienced partner like Zeitarbeit International to have by his side.
+When it comes to making service contracts with staff from Eastern Europe legally compliant, it can be helpful to have an experienced partner like Zeitarbeit International - by your side.
 Zeitarbeit International is a company that specializes in the placement of workers and services in Eastern Europe and has extensive legal knowledge regarding employment contracts and service contracts in the region.